 2. Have enough equity

-The amount of equity you have in your home determines the size of your home equity line, and it also influences the HELOC rate you’re able to get.
-The more equity you have, the less likely that you’re overloaded with debt against your home and the better you look to a lender.
+The amount of equity (outright ownership stake) you have in your home determines the size of your home equity line of credit, and it influences the HELOC rate you’re able to get.
+The more equity you have, the better you look to a lender and the less likely that you’re overloaded with debt against your home.

 3. Consider different types of lenders